 Recognizing that internships are often the foundation of informed career choices, the New York State Homes and Community Renewal Diversity Internship Program was established in 1990.
 Today, with the co-sponsorship of J.P.
 Morgan Securities LLC, Morgan Stanley & Co.
 LLC, Samuel A. Ramirez & Co., Inc. and Wells Fargo Securities, these internships provide an established point of entry into the business of public finance.

 Beginning in July of each year, up to four interns are selected for the year-long program which includes two six-month terms.
 One term is spent working at the New York State Homes and Community Renewal on single-family and multifamily debt issuance, real estate finance, and mortgage insurance issues.
 For the other term, the interns will work at one of the co-sponsoring private sector firms where they function as analysts in the public finance arena.
 After admission to the Program, each intern is assigned a mentor, enrolled in a finance course and given the opportunity to be involved in all aspects of housing finance.

-The program is open to students who have, or expect to receive, a baccalaureate degree in May/June 2013.
-To be eligible, students must be New York State resident who are permanent residents of the United States.
+The program is open to students who expect to receive, a baccalaureate degree in May/June 2014.
+To be eligible, a student must be a New York State resident who is a permanent resident of the United States.
 Individuals with advanced degrees or who are in advanced degree programs are not eligible.
-Students who are member of a group that has been historically under-represented in the financial services industry are particular encouraged to apply.
-Successful candidates must have an interest in finance, be familiar with governmental institutions, and have the willingness to work hard in the furtherance of an exciting and rewarding career.
-Quantitative ability, as demonstrated in courses such as economics, business administration or mathematics, is important, but is not necessary to have majored in one of these areas.
-The salary for the one year internship is $40,000 plus medical benefits.
+This is a program for Students who are members of a group that has been historically under-represented in the financial services industry.

 Please send all materials and refer all questions to: